tamer84/aws_environments/README.md

 Approving the MR merges the configuration to the `main` branch.

 The Template [AWS Environment Operation](.backstage/templates/aws-environment-operation.yaml) can be used to trigger a GitHub workflow to create/update/destroy an AWS accounts resources.
-In real life scenarios, the merging of the MR could lead to some kind of approval flow (automated or semi-manual) before triggering the rollout to the environemnt.
+In real life scenarios, the merging of the MR would lead to some kind of approval flow (automated or semi-manual) before triggering the rollout to the environemnt.

-For the sake of simplicity, this repo demonstrates Backstage directly calling GitHub workflows
+For the sake of simplicity, this repo demonstrates Backstage directly calling GitHub workflows from Backstage.